cloudfoundry/app-autoscaler-release/README.md

 ```

 * Deploy autoscaler with cf deployment mysql database

+    **Notes**: It is blocked by the pull request [cf-deployment #881](https://github.com/cloudfoundry/cf-deployment/pull/881) temporarily.
+If you would like to use the cf mysql, please apply the `set-autoscaler-db.yml` in the pull request when deploy cf deployment.

     The lastest Autoscaler release add the support for mysql database, Autoscaler can connect the same mysql database with cf deployment.
 Use the operation file `example/operation/cf-mysql-db.yml` which including the cf database host , password and tls.ca cert.

 ```sh